 - Baby cots and bedding

 - Baby monitors

 Some equipment may need to be requested in advance

 Extensive buffet breakfasts are served in The Ocean (our kids loved the pancakes cooked to order).
-The 27, The Lounge and the Surf House all have kids menus, the latter two serve child-friendly snacks too.
-There are healthy menu choices on a dedicated menu, including a butternut, coconut and cinnamon soup; a warm caprese pasta salad and an oven-baked fresh fish fillet of the day (sweet treats include avocado chocolate mouse, and oat and banana pancakes); nutritional values of each dish are included on the menu
+The 27, Le Lounge and The Chiringuito all have kids menus (chicken nuggets, pasta, fish and chips), the latter two serve child-friendly snacks too.
+There are healthy menu choices on a dedicated menu, including a butternut, coconut and cinnamon soup; a warm caprese pasta salad and an oven-baked fresh fish fillet of the day (sweet treats include avocado chocolate mouse, and oat and banana pancakes).

 - Heated kids pool and unheated toddler pool

 - Surf lessons for over 8s at the surf school